Décor Meeting #24: Studio Ammo and the Influence of Maritime Design

 Maritime design

-At a glance, you can see their oceanic mantra in their work .
-The purity of their creations is visible no matter who is looking at their work.
-I like to call it maritime design.
-They don't want to distort the thing that inspired them.
-They want their design to remain true to what they saw.
+You can see at a glance in their work their oceanic mantraThe purity of their creations is visible no matter who looks at their work.
+I like to call it the maritime design.
+They don’t want to distort the thing that inspired them.
+They want their design to stay true to what they saw.

 Their dreams

-The Ammo studio is overflowing with dreams .
-They want to make them come true.
-They have one constant goal: to always dream bigger.
-Justine and Romain shared with us one of their future projects: making paper light fixtures .
-It involves creating an entire wall of paper light fixtures.
-Cool, right?
+The Ammo studio overflowing with dreamsThey want to make them.
+They have a constant goal: to always think bigger.
+Justine and Romain shared one of their future projects with us: making paper lamps.
+The idea is to create an entire wall of paper lights.
+Nice, isn’t it?

-Studio Ammo Lighting
+Studio Ammo lighting

 Noble French materials

-Studio Ammo Candle Holder
+Studio Ammo candlestick

-Eco-responsible materials
+Eco-friendly materials

 How to follow Studio Ammo